shrutisharma27/7targets-docs/docs/_releases/index.md

 ### 01 Oct 2019
 ```
 - On click of the Lead Responses and Todays Followup in dashboard, the lead is opened in context
+- BCC all the emails sent by the SALES assistant to the provided email id.
 ```

 ### 25 Sept 2019